dasch-swiss/dsp-js-lib/README.md

 ## Introduction

+### Links in this document
+This document contains links to other files of DPS-JS-LIB's documentation.
+Note that these links point to the latest version of these files and not necessarily the version you are working with.

 ### Purpose of DSP-JS-LIB
 The purpose of DSP-JS-LIB is to facilitate the communication with [DSP-API (Knora)](https://www.knora.org) in web clients developed with TypeScript/JavaScript.
 DSP-JS-LIB depends on [RxJS](https://rxjs.dev/guide/overview) and is web framework agnostic (it can be used with Angular, React, Vue.js etc.).